{eac}SoftwareRegistry – Software Registration Server

 Software Distribution Development Kit

-All of this code, and more, is included in the Software Distribution Development Kit (SDK) making it very easy to implement the API for your software package.
+All of this code, and more, is included in the {eac}SoftwareRegistry Distribution SDK making it very easy to implement the API into your WordPress plugin, theme, or any PHP software package.

 Top